Andy Norman

 Mattering Theory

-in her NYT bestselling novel The Mind-Body Problem, philosopher and novelist Rebecca Goldstein floated the idea of "mapping" what matters to us.
+In her NYT bestselling novel The Mind-Body Problem, philosopher and novelist Rebecca Goldstein floated the idea of "mapping" what matters to us.
 Decades later, she and I published the basic principles of mattering theory in a symposium for FREE INQUIRY magazine.

 Learn more